National Monuments and Wilderness

 In order to protect areas of ecological, cultural, archeological, and historic significance the president is empowered to create new national monuments by executive order under the Antiquities Act, signed into law by President Theodore Roosevelt.
 These designations not only protect special places, but also stimulate local economies and bring increased job growth.
 Special places such as the Grand Canyon , Grand Tetons, Zion National Park, and the Statue of Liberty were initially protected as national monuments.
 Over the past 100 years presidents from both parties have designated over 130 national monuments.
 By channeling Roosevelt’s legacy, President Obama can protect our national heritage, put Americans back to work, and help rebuild the American Dream.

 The Sierra Club applauds President Obama for already designating nine new national monuments, including five in his second term.
 Yet there remain many special places in need of protection.
 In order to ensure that future generations are able to enjoy our public lands more must be done to permanently protect our most special places by designating new national monuments.
-You can explore areas in need of permanent protection by visiting our My Piece of America site.

 San Gabriel Mountains National Monument